indygreg/PyOxidizer/docs/config.rst

 definitions below.)

 A configuration file is effectively a sandboxed Python script.
-As functions are called, PyOxidizer will perform actions.
-If all goes according to plan, the execution of the configuration file will result in the creation of a Python application!
+As functions are called, PyOxidizer will perform actions as described by those functions.

+Configuration files define functions which perform some activity then register these functions under a *target* name via the ``register_target()`` global function.
+When a configuration file is evaluated, PyOxidizer attempts to resolve an ordered set of *targets*.
+This means that configuration files are effectively a mini build system, albeit without the complexity and features that a fully generic build system entails.

 Global Environment
 ==================